VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(242) Valid Anagram.md

         return Counter(s) == Counter(t)
 ```
 - Counter is a data structure in python which is a hashmap.
 Basically counts things for you.
 Could run a counter on both strings.

-### Solution with O(1) Memory
+### Second Approach in O(1) Memory
 - Could set both strings to be in sorted order
 	- Time complexity of sorting algorithms
 		- [[Bubble sort]] (Time complexity of $n^2$ )
 		- A good sorting algorithm could do it in O($nlogn$) time
+			- The space complexity for sorting algorithms can be iffy.
+Usually good ones have a space complexity of $O(n)$ but sometimes they don't and just run on constant extra memory $O(1)$
-		- For some reason, interviewers just assume sorting doesn't take extra space
+			- For some reason though, interviewers just assume sorting doesn't take extra space.
+Might be a good thing to discuss with interviewer beforehand
-- Then check if strings are equal
+- So sort it and then check if strings equal

 ```python
 class Solution: